Lead Faculty & Leadership Coaches

-Amy Ryan, Ph.D., is a highly regarded educator and has served as principal of Cristo Rey Boston, Deputy Superintendent for the Archdiocese of Boston’s Catholic Schools Office, and currently is the Assistant Dean in the Office of Field Placement & Partnership Outreach at the Lynch School of Education and Human Development.
-Dr. Ryan earned her Ph.D. in Curriculum and Instruction at Boston College after completing her undergraduate degree at Mount Holyoke College, and Master’s degree in education at the University of Massachusetts Amherst.
+Amy Ryan, Ph.D., is assistant dean in the Office of Field Placement & Partnership Outreach at the Lynch School of Education and Human Development, Boston College.
+A highly regarded educator, she has served as principal of Cristo Rey Boston and deputy superintendent for the Archdiocese of Boston’s Catholic Schools Office.
+Ryan earned a doctorate degree in curriculum and instruction from Boston College after completing an undergraduate degree at Mount Holyoke College and a master’s degree in education at the University of Massachusetts Amherst.

 Molly McMahon, Ph.D.

-Molly McMahon, Ph.D., is in her eighth year as the Principal of South Row Elementary School, in the Chelmsford Public Schools.
-Previous to being in Chelmsford, Dr. McMahon served as the Assistant Principal of the Fitzgerald Elementary School, in Waltham.
-Before that, she was a Clinical Supervisor of student teachers at Boston College, while completing her Ph.D. and Administrative Internship in the Boston Public Schools.
-Dr. McMahon taught both third grade and then seventh and eighth grade ELA in Chicago.
-Originally from Long Island, Dr. McMahon is enjoying working and living in New England.
-Dr. McMahon’s educational passions include parent engagement, social-emotional learning and positive school culture.
-Dr. McMahon chairs, co-chairs or participates in a variety of school based and home-school based committees at South Row including Team Leader, Tier 1, Tier 2, PTO, School Council, International Festival and the School Outdoor Learning space.
-Dr. McMahon serves on the district Wellness Committee, Evaluation Committee and District Strategic Planning Committee.
+Molly McMahon, Ph.D., is in her eighth year as the Principal of South Row Elementary School in the Chelmsford Public Schools.
+Previous to being in Chelmsford, Molly served as the assistant principal of the Fitzgerald Elementary School in Waltham.
+Before that, she was a clinical supervisor of student teachers at Boston College while completing her doctorate and administrative internship in the Boston Public Schools.
+Molly has taught third grade and seventh and eighth grade ELA in Chicago.
+Her educational passions include parent engagement, social-emotional learning and positive school culture.
+Molly completed a doctorate degree in educational administration at Boston College, a master's in education at Northwestern University, and a bachelor's in psychology with minors in education & Irish studies at Villanova University.